Contents

 All courses can have tests added to them.
 Admins can add a counter of questions and tweak the test.
 For example, they can specify the number of questions they want shown: say, 8 random ones out of 20.

 The “Start” button is active if a user has never taken the test before, while the “Repeat” button is active if a user has failed the test earlier.
-A test is considered passed if a user gets over 80% of the answers right.
+A test is considered passed if a user gets more than 80% of the answers correct.

-The questions are given at random: once you come back to take the test again, the app generates a different sequence of questions.
+The questions are randomized: if you come back to take the test again, the app will generate a different set of questions.

-Points are only granted when a course is complete.
+Points are only granted when a course is completed.

 Articles

-A news thread is a great tool to keep employees up to speed with the life of your company as well as to get feedback.
-We made it a must for an article to be accompanied by an image.
-That way, the look of it goes along the lines of the ever so familiar news feeds on social media.
+A news thread is a great tool to keep employees informed about the life of your company and to get feedback.
+We have made it mandatory for an article to be accompanied by an image.
+That way, the look of it goes along the lines of the ever-so-familiar news feeds on social media.

 Each article page has a familiar “Like” button, which, when clicked, also grants points to the reader.

-In this block, users provide feedback via an option called “Suggest a topic”.
+In this block, users can provide feedback via the “Suggest a topic” option.
 Any employee may send a brief description of an event or submit an article.
-It then goes to the administrator and, once validated, gets published and earns its author the well-deserved points.
+It then goes to the administrator and, once validated, is published, earning its author the well-deserved points.

 Store